Aspire at the University of Chester

 At the heart of the University’s vision is an unwavering commitment to ensuring an outstanding student learning experience.
-As part of that commitment, the University has partnered with JS Group to support students with a scheme that uses both our Aspire Engage and Aspire Connect solutions.
+As part of that commitment, the University has partnered with JS Group to deliver a blended scheme with both engagement and blended components.

 In short, the Aspire Book scheme was a gift from the student gods.

 Firstly, on arrival at University, all 1st year full time home undergraduates receive the core textbooks relevant to their course as chosen by their course leader.
 These books are provided as eBooks on the Kortext platform and all students have a personal account with their chosen titles pre-loaded onto their bookshelf.
 The books can be used both online and offline and there are opportunities to create discussion groups with other students and lecturers and to integrate content, fully cited, into assignments.

 I remember the relief I felt when finding out Aspire offered free books to new students at the start of the year.
 I hadn’t heard much about what the deal with textbooks would be and online there were jokes about textbooks being cripplingly expensive so I was quite anxious to what the cost would be.
 So when in Fresher’s Fair we were told we’d be given books specific to our course the feeling was pretty great.
 Aspire has definitely helped me.